 Hospice nurses work so hard in the medical industry and have a lot of pressure on them all-around life.

-Some of them have literally moved to the city that they’re working in last month because they graduated and need to get a job.
+Some of them literally moved to the city that they were working in last month because they graduated and need to get a job.

 See also: Interview Questions for New Grad Nurses